inst-it/inst-it/README.md

 Email (Wujian Peng): wjpeng24@m.fudan.edu.cn

 ## Citation
-If you find our work helpful, please consider giving us a citation and a star :star2: :
+If you find our work helpful, please consider giving us a citation :paperclip: and a star :star2: :

 ```
  @article{peng2024boosting,